How to Communicate Frustration to Your Business Partner Without an Argument

 Setting aside time to discuss issues or concerns with your partner about your relationship and responsibilities can help both parties plan and come prepared in the right mindset for those meetings.

 If you feel like you have tried to resolve conflicts with your business partner, but things are going nowhere, it may be time to seek outside help.
-Bringing in an unbiased third party’s perspective can be eye-opening for individuals who may be blind to how their actions affect their business partner.
+An unbiased third party’s perspective can be eye-opening for business partners who may be blind to how their actions affect their partnership.
+While these tips may seem basic and common sense, it is surprising how easy it is to miss them.
+Simple tweaks can significantly improve business relationships.

 It’s a given that you will feel frustrated with your business partner at some point.
 But how you both choose to handle these conflicts when they arise will determine the course of your relationship.
 Understanding how to solve these disagreements is the key to continuing to work together to grow the business successfully.

 By scheduling times to communicate with your business partner about your business relationship, boundaries, and frustrations, you can help build trust and minimize harmful disagreements.
-When you put these communication principles into practice, you can create a safe, open environment that will lead to a healthy, long-lasting business relationship.
+When you put these communication principles into practice, you can create a safe, open environment that will lead to a healthy, long-lasting business partner's relationship.

 If disagreements progress, don’t be afraid to seek help from an outside source such as a business consultant, business relationship counselor, or professional mediator.
 Begin with this article detailing how to approach a conversation regarding the end of your business partnership.